FreeCAD/FreeCAD-documentation/wiki/Std_About.md

 ### License

-FreeCAD is licensed under the terms of the [GNU Lesser General Public License 2](https://en.wikipedia.org/wiki/GNU_Lesser_General_Public_License) (LGPL 2).
-The full text of this license is listed here.
-See [license](licence.md) for more details.
+FreeCAD is licensed under the terms of the _ for more details.

 As FreeCAD uses external libraries, they may have their own licensing terms.
 Consult their particular licenses in [third party libraries](Third_Party_Libraries.md).